Chemical weapons in World War I: 1917: Mustard gas

 The British Army first used mustard gas in November 1917 at Cambrai, after their armies had captured a stockpile of German mustard gas shells.
 It took the British more than a year to develop their own mustard gas weapon, with production of the chemicals centred on Avonmouth Docks.
 (The only option available to the British was the Despretz–Niemann–Guthrie process.)
 This was used first in September 1918 during the breaking of the Hindenburg Line with the Hundred Days' Offensive.

 The Allies mounted more gas attacks than the Germans in 1917 and 1918 because of a marked increase in production of gas from the Allied nations.
 Germany was unable to keep up with this pace despite creating various new gases for use in battle, mostly as a result of very costly methods of production.
 Entry into the war by the United States allowed the Allies to increase mustard gas production far more than Germany.
 Also the prevailing wind on the Western Front was blowing from west to east, which meant the Allies more frequently had favourable conditions for a gas release than did the Germans.

 When the United States entered the war, it was already mobilizing resources from academic, industry and military sectors for research and development into poison gas.
 A Subcommittee on Noxious Gases was created by the National Research Committee, a major research centre was established at Camp American University, and the 1st Gas Regiment was recruited.
 The 1st Gas Regiment eventually served in France, where it used phosgene gas in several attacks.
 The artillery used mustard gas with significant effect during the Meuse-Argonne Offensive on at least three occasions.
 The United States began large-scale production of an improved vesicant gas known as Lewisite, for use in an offensive planned for early 1919.
 By the time of the armistice on 11 November, a plant near Willoughby, Ohio was producing 10 tons per day of the substance, for a total of about 150 tons.
 It is uncertain what effect this new chemical would have had on the battlefield, as it degrades in moist conditions.

+1917: Use in the Battle of Caporetto

+In September 1917 Otto Hahn was one of three officers, disguised in Austrian uniforms, sent to the Isonzo front in Italy to find a suitable location for an attack, using newly developed rifled minenwerfers that simultaneously hurled hundreds of containers of poison gas onto enemy targets.

+They selected a site where the Italian trenches were sheltered in a deep valley so that a gas cloud would persist.